-Many dogs suffer from anxiety when the loud bangs and bright lights of fireworks start.
+Many pets suffer from anxiety when the loud bangs and bright lights of fireworks start.

-Here are some hints and tips to ensure you have a safe and happy dog this year.
+Here are some more hints and tips to ensure you have a safe and happy pets this year.

-- Have a cosy place for your dog to curl up and relax
+- Have a cosy place for your pet to curl up and relax.

-- Behave normally, if you get frustrated or annoyed by the noise your dog WILL pick up on this and this will give him/her cause for concern
+- Behave normally, if you get frustrated or annoyed by the noise your pet WILL pick up on this and this will give him/her cause for concern.

-- Distract your dog from the noise by having the TV or radio on
+- Distract your pet from the noise by having the TV or radio on.

-- Shut all the curtains to prevent the flashes of light scaring your lovely pooch
+- Shut all the curtains to prevent the flashes of light scaring your lovely pet.

-- Keep your dog on a lead at all times, just in case a surprise loud bang startles them, this could cause them to run away
+- Keep your pet on a lead at all times, just in case a surprise loud bang startles them, this could cause them to run away.

 - Take your dog to a firework display, even if it seems fine.
 Remember, their hearing is better than ours, so the loud bangs will be even worse for them!

-- Leave your dog alone if it is scared of fireworks, this will make it worse
+- Leave your pet alone if it is scared of fireworks, this will make it worse.

-- Tell your dog off, it doesn’t understand what the noises are, don’t make it more anxious than it already is
+- Tell your pet off, it doesn’t understand what the noises are, don’t make it more anxious than it already is.